-Cancellation/refund Policy
+Cancellation/Refund Policy

-- Refunds will be made IF GSNENY must cancel a reservation - Cancellation made less than days 10 prior to the camping trip forfeit their full payment.
+- Refunds will be made IF GSNENY must cancel a reservation. - Cancellations made less than 60 days prior to rental, deposit is forfeited, and the balance will be refunded. - Cancellation made less than days 10 prior to the camping trip forfeit their full payment.